charliehuge/realtime_experiments/rt_thread_cb/README.md

 # rt_thread_cb

+> Many, many thanks to @eyalamirmusic and others on The Audio Programmer Discord for the ideas and inspiration!

 ## Use Case
 I have a MIDI processor that needs to pass some data from a method that is called from a realtime thread (usually an audio processing thread).
 It doesn't need to do this all the time, only when there's a listener (e.g. a GUI, which has a different lifetime).